HISTORICAL FICTION BOOKS - divided

 Gregory, Kristiana.
 Five smooth stones: Hope's diary

-In her diary, a young girl writes about her life and the events surrounding the beginning of the American Revolution in
+In her diary, a young girl writes about her life and the events surrounding the beginning of the American Revolution in Philadelphia in 1776.

 Kit Fox's sixteenth year with her people, the Bloods, is filled with preparations for an important buffalo run, talk of her older sister's coming marriage, and skirmishes with their traditional enemy the Snakes.